-CHICAGO and ST. LOUIS — Arbor Investments announced March 10 its portfolio company Red Collar Pet Foods has completed the sales of its pet treat facility in Miami, Okla., to Nestlé Purina PetCare Company.
+CHICAGO and ST. LOUIS — Arbor Investments announced March 10 its portfolio company Red Collar Pet Foods has completed the sale of its pet treat facility in Miami, Okla., to Nestlé Purina PetCare Company.

 “As a customer of Red Collar, Nestlé Purina recognized the quality of our plants, operations, and people,” said Tim Fallon, senior operating partner at Arbor.
 “For more than 25 years, they have produced some of the highest quality, nutritious treats in the industry and we’re gratified to know that our associates will join a world-class organization and continue that tradition.”

 According to Arbor, Red Collar has divested more than $840 million of its business, but retains ownership of the brand and continues to operate in Joplin, Mo.

 “We’re thrilled to complete this next divestiture at Red Collar, thanks to the collective efforts of the Red Collar and Arbor teams,” said Chris Tuffin, partner at Arbor.
 “The interest we received in the platform is a testament to the outstanding business our teams built.”

 On Feb.
 7, Nestlé Purina PetCare revealed plans to acquire Red Collar Pet Food’s pet treat facility located in Miami, Okla., from Red Collar’s parent company Arbor Investments.
 The facility will expand Purina’s pet treat capacity and serve as the 22nd Purina-owned and operated facility throughout the United States.

 “We look forward to welcoming the Red Collar team to the Purina family and becoming part of the Miami community,” said Nolan Terry, head of manufacturing for Nestlé Purina North America.
 “Working together, we can continue our shared legacy of operational excellence when it comes to the safety of our people and quality of our products.”